pypi/warehouse/docs/user/project_metadata.md

 ### Self-links

-Any URL to the project on PyPI will be considered verified[^1].
+Any URL to the project on PyPI will be considered verified.
-[^1]: The complete list is defined [here](https://github.com/pypi/warehouse/blob/9d559e1096552b1c86fccb2e1b5008ec05fc534b/warehouse/forklift/legacy.py#L461)

 ### Via Trusted Publishing